 In 2015 their 'Clocks & Towers' album was released through Monochrome Chair Records featuring guest appearances from Andy Ramsay (Stereolab/Europa 51), Joe Watson (Stereolab/Junior Electronics) and Jon Clayton (Blusher/Charlotte Hatherley).
 One of the songs on the album 'Watermark' also features a lead guitar solo by Rowan Robertson (Dio/DC4/Vast/AMRadio/Billy Ray Cyrus) and violin by Sharon Jayne Sullivan (Keltrix).
 The artwork is by Blackpool artist Ann Charlesworth.
 'Clocks & Towers' and 'Stay With Me' were released as singles.

-Sound Menagerie have just released a new single 'Carry The Wave' which is initially available as a digital download (please follow the links below).
+Sound Menagerie have just reissued their 2011 album 'Far Or Through' which is available as a digital download (please follow the links below).

 For more information please scroll down the page and follow the links below to the Facebook, Soundcloud and Twitter pages, etc.